About Family Camp

 Family Camp is truly unique and extraordinary.
 Since everything about our week-long experience will be generated and enjoyed in community, no two camp experiences are ever alike.
 The activities offered and overarching themes of camp vary from year to year based on the contributions of the people attending.

-Camp runs for one week.
+Camp runs for one week (with an option for Weekend-Only campers).
 All campers are enrolling as participants in the schedule as designed.
-As such, we request that campers commit to participating for the full duration of camp.
-Former campers who have unavoidable timing conflicts and cannot start or end camp on the designated dates must get approval from the registration team.
+As such, we request that campers commit to participating for the full duration of camp, however we understand that it is not always possible to attend for the entire duration.
+Campers who have unavoidable timing conflicts and cannot start or end camp on the designated dates are requested to communicate in advance with the registration team.

 Typical Daily Schedule